-You may be wondering how in the world I came up with the story Don’t Eat Your Boogers (You’ll Turn Green).
-This is the story behind Boogers.
+You may be wondering how in the world I came up with Don’t Eat Your Boogers (You’ll Turn Green).
+Here is the story behind all that ooey, gooey booger goodness.

-My day job was working in a daycare, which is an excellent place for an author.
-I have cultivated various ideas for both books for children and adults in the past six years.
-Throughout my career, I held multiple positions.
+My day job was working in a daycare, which is an excellent place for a children’s author.
+I have cultivated various ideas for books for both children and adults in the past six years.
+Throughout my career, I held multiple positions including floater, cook, and assistant teacher.
 One day when I was in the two-year-old room, one of the kids was eating their boogers.

-I can remember my co-teacher firmly but warmly telling this child not to do that.
-Immediately when she said this, “You’ll Turn Green” was added on in my thoughts.
+I can remember my co-teacher firmly but warmly telling this child, “Ew!
+Don’t eat your boogers!”.
+Immediately when she said this, I thought “you’ll turn green’.
 That is when the light bulb clicked that I should write a story about this.
-But life got busy, and I didn’t think any more about it.
+I went home that night and wrote a rough draft, but then life got busy, and I didn’t think any more about it.

 A little over a year later Don’t Eat Your Boogers (You’ll Turn Green) was released on November 2, 2015.
 I had been proudly showing my co-workers my cover and illustrations previously.
 One of our older kids saw the papers in my hand and asked what I had, and I told him that he would find out in a few months.